-Staff has concerns about the proposed projecting sign that are also reflected in comments from the State Historic Preservation Office.
+Staff has concerns about the proposed marquee style wall sign; these concerns are also reflected in comments from the State Historic Preservation Office.
 The marquee style, while of the appropriate era, is very specific to theaters.
 This building does not have any historic use as a theater, and the sign style may create a false sense of history, which is antithetical to the Secretary of Interior's Standards previously cited.
-Staff has provided images of previously used signs on this building that would be more appropriate, and recommends that the design be changed to resemble the previous signs.